J-DubApps/Blog/content/posts/2023/Thoughts-on-IT.md

 47. ⁠Always keep your <a href="https://julianwest.me/Resume/">resume updated.</a>
 48. Work life balance - Set standards with how approachable you are outside of work hours.
 49. Dev is *dev* and prod is *prod*.
 NEVER put anything that impacts prod in your dev environment.
-50. AI won't take your job, it's someone using AI that will take your job. <br />
+50. AI won't take your job, it's someone using AI that will take your job. <br /> <br />

 ***Bonus***.
 If you're in charge, and you have to tell people you're in charge...you're *not* in charge.